 Save One!

 Not only have we been working with de novo credit unions, we’ve also been interviewing and working closely with small credit unions that are “at risk*” for merger.
-It doesn’t matter if we start two new credit unions a year if we are losing over 150 to mergers.
+It doesn’t matter if we start four new credit unions a year if we are losing over 120 to mergers.

 Credit unions